How to make a travel insurance claim

 Check your policy to see if you need to pay an excess towards the cost of a claim.
 For example, if your £50 watch gets stolen but you have an excess of £100, then it’s probably not worth making a claim on your policy.

-Read our guide to see what is and isn’t covered by a typical travel insurance policy.
+Read our guide to see what travel insurance covers.

 If you need to make a claim, you should contact your insurance provider as soon as you can.
 There’ll be a deadline to make a claim from the time of the incident.
 You’ll find this in your policy documents.